 If there is any way we can help you, or if you have questions or comments, we’d like to hear from you.
 Call the Education Department at 413 458 0563 or email us.

 Make the most of your family visit by choosing from a variety of family-oriented activities.

-Social distancing getting to you?
-Connect with others by engaging with art!
 Browse our selection of Clark collection–based games and activities for all ages!
 New content is added regularly.

 Available at admissions for all visitors, our sketch pads include simple suggestions and activities to help you look more carefully and hone your sketching skills.